Gavin James (footballer)

-Gavin James (born 6 January 1989) is a Vincentian international footballer who plays as a striker for Ardley United FC.
+Gavin James (born 6 January 1989) is a Vincentian international footballer who plays as a striker for Ardley United.

+International career

-He qualifies to play international football for Saint Vincent and the Grenadines through his parents, and on 10 June 2015, he made his debut against Guyana in a World Cup 2018 preliminary round qualifier.
+He qualifies to play international football for Saint Vincent and the Grenadines through his parents, and on 10 June 2015, he made his debut against Guyana in a FIFA World Cup 2018 preliminary round qualifier.

 The Guyana Football Federation later protested his eligibility as he was not in possession of a Vincentian passport during the time he played against them.
 He did, however have confirmation that he held a Vincentian citizenship in the form of a stamp on his British passport.
 FIFA decided to take no action and told Guyana that "no further intervention was necessary".